novuhq/novu/docker/local/Readme.md

 git clone https://github.com/novuhq/novu

 # Go to the docker folder
-cd novu/docker
+cd novu/docker/local

-# Copy the example env file to a solid
+# Copy the example env file to a solid in the local repository
-cp .env.example ./local/deployment/.env
+cp ../.env.example .env

-# Go to the deployment directory
-cd local/deployment

-# Start
-docker-compose up
 ```

-Now visit [http://localhost:4200](http://localhost:4200) to start using Novu.

-### Securing your setup

-While we provided you with some example secrets for getting started, you should NEVER deploy your Novu setup using the defaults provided.

 ### Update Secrets